Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 Loan Limits Vary Depending On The Transaction And Other Factors

 FHA maximum loans –the largest amount possible to borrow–will vary based on a number of variables including the type of transaction (forward morgages, refinance, etc.), program type, even whether it’s new construction or existing construction.
-Your maximum loan amount will be either (in most cases) the lesser of a percentage of the adjusted value of the home or the mortgage loan limit for the area.

 There is a defined “floor” for FHA mortgages.
-Basically the floor is a minimum loan amount and if you’ve guessed there is also a “ceiling” applicable for purchase loans in high-cost areas set at %150 of the FHA conforming loan limit.
+Basically, the floor is a minimum loan amount, and if you’ve guessed, there is also a “ceiling” applicable for purchase loans in high-cost areas set at %150 of the FHA conforming loan limit.

 Yearly Adjustments